 MUSI 5068.
 Independent Study.
 1-3 Hours.

-Advanced and specialized work in Music Education, orchestration, composition, theoretical research, and instrumental and choral technology is emphasized.
+Students engage in advanced and specialized work in Music Education, orchestration, composition, theoretical research with an emphasis on instrumental and choral technology.
 Variable Credit (1-3)

 Prerequisite: Approval of the Graduate Advisor.